Basilabt/BAT_WirlessAttackerTool/README.md

 The vulnerability lies in the fact that the IEEE 802.11 standard does not include robust authentication mechanisms for management frames.
 As a result, an attacker can easily spoof deauthentication frames and send them to a target device, causing disruption to its connection to the Wi-Fi network.

-## Deauthentication attack scenario
-The attacker sends forged deauthentication frames to the target device, causing it to disconnect from the Wi-Fi network.
-These deauthentication frames are part of the IEEE 802.11 standard and are used by legitimate network administrators to disconnect devices from a network.
-However, in a deauthentication attack, the frames are maliciously crafted and sent by an unauthorized party.

 ## Installation